 I used my cast iron skillet to fry the salmon patties.
 It's much better at keeping temperature than my regular nonstick pan.
 They turned out beautiful.

-These yummy things are ready for the buns.
+These yummy burgers are ready for the buns.

 Salmon Burgers with Spicy Hoisin Mayo